Probst1nator/Studium/SETUP.md

 2. Try logging out and back in to refresh cookies
 3. Check if the course URL is accessible in your browser

-### "Could not load Firefox cookies"

-**Problem**: Script can't access Firefox cookies.

-**Solutions**:
-1. Make sure Firefox is installed and you've logged into StudOn
-2. On Linux, you might need to close Firefox first (it locks the cookie database)
-3. Try using a different browser (modify the code to use Chrome/Edge)

 ### Cron job not running

 **Problem**: Script doesn't start on login.